JPBrabant/learning-python/tools-and-modules/uv.md

 ## Using uvx

 Allow you to run tools.
-Equivalent tu `uv run`
+Equivalent to `uv run`.

-Running IPython to look at a parquet file
+Running IPython with pandas and pyarrow to look at a parquet file

     uvx --with pandas,pyarrow ipython